senarvi/senarvi.github.io/_posts/2015-12-09-quantities-of-information-and-probability-theory.md

 ### Entropy

-In mathematical statistics, **entropy** measures the uncertainty in the outcome of a random event.
-Consider the random event of tossing a coin.
+In mathematical statistics, **entropy** measures the uncertainty in the outcome of a random phenomenon.
+Consider the random experiment of tossing a coin.
 If the coin is fair, entropy is maximized.
-The uncertainty \(entropy\) of the random event is 1, measured in bits.
-This is also the expected amount of information an outcome of the random event carries.
-If the coin is weighted and comes up heads 100 % of the time, the uncertainty of the random event is 0.
-In that case the outcome of the random event gives no information.
-If the coin is biased, the uncertainty of the random event is something from between these two extremes.
+The uncertainty \(entropy\) in the experiment is 1, measured in bits.
+This is also the expected amount of information an outcome of the random experiment carries.
+If the coin is weighted and comes up heads 100 % of the time, the uncertainty of the random experiment is 0.
+In that case the outcome of the random experiment gives no information.
+If the coin is biased, the uncertainty of the random experiment is something from between these two extremes.

 Formally, the entropy <span>$H$</span> of a discrete random variable
 <span>$X$</span> is defined as